meomew-auto/markdown/docs/practice/cdn/09_stale-while-error.md

     -> Fix VCL or origin health configuration before proceeding.
 ```

-### Scenario C: 200 BUT X-Cache-Stale MISSING — "fresh response, origin may not actually be unhealthy"
+### Scenario C: 200 BUT X-Cache-Stale MISSING — "fresh response, origin may not actually be unhealthy" Scenario

 ```text
   Output: